annurdien/Slemanium/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to bitcoin-core.
+This issue tracker is only for technical issues related to slemanium-core.

-General bitcoin questions and/or support requests and are best directed to the [Bitcoin StackExchange](https://bitcoin.stackexchange.com).
+General slemanium questions and/or support requests and are best directed to the [Slemanium StackExchange](https://slemanium.stackexchange.com).

-For reporting security issues, please read instructions at [https://bitcoincore.org/en/contact/](https://bitcoincore.org/en/contact/).
+For reporting security issues, please read instructions at [https://slemaniumcore.org/en/contact/](https://slemaniumcore.org/en/contact/).

 ### Describe the issue